 These claim to catch 99.9% of the bacteria in bad water.
 Not bad.
 I bought a Sport Berkey Portable Water Purifier for $25.
 The only drawback is the pump and water bottles require labor.
 In short, you’re getting a workout for each mouthful of squirt you make!
 These filters work, but if you lack patience like me, you’ll easily find yourself running back to the stores to buy sketchy bottled water or worse– risk brushing your teeth with the tap!!
 They’re also pretty bulky and not very light-weight either.

 It’s a little travel size plug-in heating wand that you put in your water, bringing your water to a boil in seconds!
 It comes in several sizes (mine is about 5 inches) and you can also find them India household and appliance shops!
 As for cups to boil water in– India has a wealth of stainless steel cups for mere rupees.
+Tea, anyone?

-2. The best way to get internet in India
+2. Getting internet in India

 Say goodbye to internet cafes and hunting for free wi-fi; now connecting your laptop on the road is a breeze.
 I bought my first Reliance USB Internet Broadband stick in Goa.
 These wonder-babies offer convenience and flexibility for the flashpacker who wants to touch the net world from a mountain peak, beach or moving train.